AR FreeFlight as a case in question

 Android is only properly connected via bluetooth when it is paired with another device.
 The mobile device will prompt the user to select another device for connection, so it is a smart solution to predict a “Scan for available devices” button.

 One other feature you should be aware of: there is a limited number of simultaneous bluetooth connections a device may have and this number varies with every Android device.

 How to ace the market?

-All this considered, to stay on top of things with Android app development, testing on the actual smartphones and tablets is essential.
-In other words, in-depth knowledge about the different devices’ peculiarities is a great boon, and releasing an app without proper testing is a bane and is a lot like taking a new route while driving blindfolded: you never know which at detour you will end up crashing, like you never know on which Android device the app will end up crashing.
+All this considered, to stay on top of things with Android app development, testing on the actual smartphones and tablets is essential for quality assurance services.
+In other words, in-depth knowledge about the different devices’ peculiarities is a great boon, and releasing an app without proper testing is a bane and is a lot like taking a new route while driving blindfolded: you never know which detour you will end up crashing, like you never know on which Android device the app will end up crashing.